nickesc/animwebp/README.md

 Convert a sequence of images to an animated WebP

 Arguments:
-  files                       a list of paths to image files (ex.: use *.png to
+  files                       list of paths to image files (ex.: use *.png to
                               select all png files in a directory)

 Options:
   -o, --output <path>         required; output path to the new animated webp
                               file

+ANIMATION
   -f, --frame-delay <number>  delay between frames, in milliseconds (default:
                               "1000")
   -q, --quality <number>      quality level, higher values result in better
                               quality; 0-100 (default: "100")
-  -w, --width <number>        frame width of the animated webp -h, --height <number>       frame height of the animated webp -v, --verbose               print logs to stdout
+  -w, --width <number>        frame width of the animated webp -h, --height <number>       frame height of the animated webp

+LOGGING
+  -v, --verbose               print logs to stdout

+INFORMATION
-  -V, --version               output the version number --help                      display help for command
+  -V, --version               output the version number --help                      display help for animwebp
 ```

 <!--- CLI END --->